kingandmcgaw/kingandmcgaw.github.io/_drafts/2014-05-17-data-driven-decisions.md

 #### Daily survey
 Our brilliant customer service team phones a small handful of customers and asks them five questions.
 The answers are recorded in a Google Doc.

-Though it's a small sample size but it provides useful qualitative information which helps us spot patterns in individual customer stories in a way that we could never get from an Analytics funnel or aggregate market report.
+Though it's a small sample size, it provides useful qualitative information which helps us spot patterns in individual customer stories in a way that we could never get from an Analytics funnel or aggregate market report.

 #### Market research
 Periodically we conduct large-scale market research which provides us with aggregate information on our customer demographic.
 These are less frequent but a much higher sample size than our daily surveys.